predrag-rakic/predrag-config/obsidian-notes/bluecode/Architecture/Payment Method selection Algorithm.md

 ### Issuing Payment Method Name Selection

-- PGW asks TS "What are PM names available for this token"?
+- PGW asks TS "Here is a token, what do you know about it?"

-- TS responds with list of PM names available for provided token (if token is valid).
+- TS responds with list of Iss proc scheme and list of PM names available for provided token (if token is valid).

 #### Acquiring Payment Method Selection